 This section holds monthly educational meetings to discuss the latest in lighting and industry trends.

-Tonya is currently a lighting designer at Light Solutions where she has had the privilege to aid in the opening of the new local office and work on several exciting projects.
+Tonya is currently a lighting designer at Light Solutions where she has had the privilege to aid in the opening of the new local office and work on several exciting projects including Roy Choi’s Best Friend Restaurant, UNLV Tech Park, and the Expo at World Market Center.
 She moved to the Las Vegas area from Salem MA where she was an Associate Designer at the prestigious Available Light lighting firm.
 At Available Light, Tonya had the opportunity to contribute to several exciting projects such as The Giant Ocean Tank at the New England Aquarium, the new Deep Time exhibit for the Smithsonian Museum of Natural History and the Spy Museum in DC, and the Perot Museum of Nature and Science in Dallas, TX.
-Additionally, Tonya was the Regional Coordinator for the local chapter of the International Association of Lighting Designers (IALD).
 Maintaining an active presence in the local lighting community and staying up to date on the latest in lighting innovations, standards, and regulations is of utmost importance to her.
 That is why she remains an active member of the local Las Vegas IES Section as well as the IALD.

 Robert Nelson, PE